Mature Masculine

 Dignity and Resilience

 This resilience isn't hardness.
-You can still be affected, still feel the sting.
+We may still be affected, still feel the sting.
 But there's something underneath that remains intact.
-You recover, regain your ground, and move forward unbroken.
-Dignity gives you confidence that you can meet challenge without losing yourself.
+We recover, regain our ground, and move forward unbroken.
+Dignity gives us confidence that we can meet challenge without losing ourselves.

 Cultivating Dignity

-Know your worth: Recognize that your worth doesn't depend on others' approval.
+Know our worth: Recognize that our worth doesn't depend on others' approval.

-Laugh at yourself—but not too much: Let yourself be the butt of jokes sometimes.
+Laugh at ourselves—but not too much: Let ourselves be the butt of jokes sometimes.
 Notice when self-deprecation becomes self-attack.

 Know when to be serious: Recognize when humor is inappropriate.
-Be willing to drop the jokes when something matters.
+Drop the jokes when something matters.

-Respect others' dignity too: Don't use humor to wound, shame, or dominate.
+Respect others' dignity: Don't use humor to wound, shame, or dominate.
 Laugh with people, not at them.

 Stay playful: Don't let self-respect harden into seriousness.